nod0n/calamares_wiki/Develop-Guide.md

 The script has a number of options and flags.
 Run it with the `--help` or `-h` flags to see a description.

-By default, `deploycala.py` updates all the packages on the system and builds the master branch.
+By default, `deploycala.py` updates all the packages on the system and builds the *calamares* (default) branch.
 I find myself mostly using it like this:
 ```
 $ python3 deploycala.py -n -N
 ```